 Cases Pending Before The Supreme Court

-NOTE: Cases are added to this table when they are scheduled for oral argument.
+NOTE: Cases are added to this table when they are taken up by the Court.
 Note that oral argument dates may change at any time.
 After oral arguments, a link to the archived video recording is added.
 Cases are removed when the mandate issues (or, for attorney disciplinary matters, approximately 30 days after the opinion was filed).

 Click on the column title to sort by that column.